kubernetes/website/docs/getting-started-guides/vsphere.md

 Note: After enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory.

 #### Known issues
-Please visit this [link](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/known-issues.html) for the list of major known issues with Kubernetes vSphere Cloud Provider
+Please visit [known issues](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/known-issues.html) for the list of major known issues with Kubernetes vSphere Cloud Provider.

 ## Support Level